ritika728/Leetcode_monthly_Challenge/README.md

-# Leetcode_May_Challenge
+# Leetcode May Challenge
+We lack consistency due to various distractions, right?
+So here,I have started with the Leetcode May Challenge to practice regularly without an accountability of updating the solutions here everyday.
-Here, I will be updating my solutions of the Leetcode May challenge 2022 regularly and consistently.
+Now onwards, I will be updating my solutions of the Leetcode May challenge consistently.